CurtRod/SimpleEVSE-WiFi/README.md

 ## Main Features

 * WiFi functionality (as an access point or as a WiFi client)
-* Activate and deactivate the Simple EVSE WB via a web interface, RFID tags or a button
+* Activate and deactivate the Simple EVSE WB via a web interface, RFID tags, API or a button
+* 'Always Active' mode - no manual activation necessary
-* [HTTP-API](#http-api) to let other devices control SimpleEVSE-WiFi
+* [HTTP-API](#http-api) to let other devices control EVSE-WiFi
 * Setting the charging current via the web interface
-* Displays the current charging power in kW (by impulses of the S0 counter, optional)
+* Displays the current charging power in kW (by impulses of a S0 or ModBus meter, optional)
+* Displays the charged energy (kWh and km) and the cost of the charge (€)
 * User management (RFID tags, optional)
-* Log of the last charging processes with output of the charged energy quantity, charging time and costs of the charging process (optionally which RFID tag the EVSE was enabled by and the user assigned to it)
+* Log of the last charging processes with output of the charged energy quantity, charging time and costs of the charge (optionally which RFID tag the EVSE was enabled by and the user assigned to it)
 * Rudimentary settings (WiFi settings, password for web interface, maximum charging current, etc.)
+* Control over all EVSE WB/DIN modbus registers via web interface
 * Output of all important parameters of the SimpleEVSE WB (Modbus)

 ## Buy the EVSE-WiFi-Module